Academic Policies, Procedures and Resources

 - The student should set up an appointment with the instructor to discuss an action plan designed to meet any missed course requirements during the time of the excused absence.
 The timing of this meeting should take place at the discretion of the instructor.

-- Students are responsible for all material covered in classes that they miss, even when their absences are excused, as
+- Students are responsible for all material covered in classes that they miss, even when their absences are excused, as defined above.

 - Missed classroom activities will be rescheduled at the discretion of the instructor.
 When possible, missed class work should be completed prior to leaving for an excused academic activity.